IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

     -> BuiltinMeaning val cost
 ```

-It takes two arguments: a Haskell implementation of the builtin, which we call a denotation, and a costing function of the builtin -- and creates an entire `BuiltinMeaning` out of these two. `a` is the type of the denotation and it's so general, because we support a wide range of Haskell functions, however `a` is still constrained, it's just that we omitted the constraints for clarity.
+It takes two arguments: a Haskell implementation of the builtin, which we call a denotation, and a costing function for the builtin -- and creates an entire `BuiltinMeaning` out of these two. `a` is the type of the denotation and it's so general because we support a wide range of Haskell functions, however `a` is still constrained, it's just that we omitted the constraints for clarity.

 Here's some real example of constructing a `BuiltinMeaning` out of its denotation and its costing function: